sammalik111/websiteBase/README.md

 # websiteBase
-A remake of The Washington Post's website with an example topic of gun violence in America
+A remake of The Washington Post's website with an example topic of gun violence in America.
+Uses basic HTML/CSS/Javascript without back-end.